Fairglow/index-list/README.md

 An index list is a hybrid between a vector and a linked-list, with some of the properties of each.
 Every element has an index in the vector and can be accessed directly there.
 This index is persistent as long as the element remains in the list and is not affected by other elements of the list.
 An index does not change if the element is moved in the list, nor when other elements are inserted or removed from the list.

-The user is not meant to know the exact value stored inside of the index and should not create any Indexes, but can safely copy an existing one.
+The user is not meant to know the exact value of the index and should not create any Indexes themselves, but can safely copy an existing one.
 The index should only be used for the purpose of accessing the element data at that location or to traverse the list.
 This is why almost all methods on the Indexes are private.

-When a new element is inserted in the list, its index will be returned from that method, but the user can safely ignore that value as the element can be found anyway by walking the list.
+When a new element is inserted in the list, its index will be returned from that method, but the user can safely ignore that value because the element is available by walking the list anyway.

 Old indexes will be reused in FIFO fashion, before new indexes are added.

 ## The index list design

 The list elements are placed in a vector, which is why they can be accessed directly, where each element knows the index of the element before and after it, as well as the data contained at that index.
-This indirection makes it easy to implement the list safely in Rust, because the traditional next and previous pointers are replaced by their respective indexes.
+This indirection makes it easy to implement the list safely in Rust, because the traditional next and previous pointers are replaced by their respective indexes, which are just numbers.

 You can think of a list node like this:
 ```rust